User Research & Design of Synchronous Game App

 The highest value came from getting feedback directly from potential users.

-Go high-fi early
+Go hi-fi early

 Think through components